1. How do I apply to an undergraduate program?:

 - The processing of Pre-Decision requests begins on August 1 for fall applicants and November 15 for spring applicants.
 The Graduate School will not consider your request prior to these dates.

 IMPORTANT: If you are authorized to take courses as a Pre-Decision student, this does not mean you are guaranteed admission to a program.
 Once you have completed your application, it is reviewed using the standard criteria applied to all applications.

 Please note - several restrictions apply to Pre-Decision status students:

-- You may not take more than six graduate credits, but these may be applied to your program after you are admitted and you obtain your advisor's approval.
+- You may not take more than six graduate credits, but if admitted, these may be applied to your program after you are admitted and you obtain your advisor's approval.

 - You will only be permitted to enroll in a course if space is available.
 Students who are already admitted to a graduate program are given priority.

 - You must meet course prerequisite requirements (you can find these requirements in the Graduate Catalog).

 - Pre-Admit status lasts for only one semester.
 You must finish the application process and be offered admission in order to register for further classes.

 - No financial aid is available for Pre-Admit students.

 - Students who hold or are seeing F-1 (student) visas are not eligible to take courses as a Pre-Decision student.